in28minutes/in28minutes.github.io/_blog/articles/2017-12-01-spring-boot-and-jpa-hibernate-with-h2-top20.md

 ## Tools you will need
 - Maven 3.0+ is your build tool
 - Your favorite IDE.
-We use Eclipse.
+We use Eclipse or IntelliJ.
 - JDK 17+

-## Complete Maven Project With Code Examples
+## Maven Project Completion using Code Samples
 > Our Github repository has all the code examples - https://github.com/in28minutes/spring-boot-examples/tree/master/spring-boot-2-jpa-with-hibernate-and-h2

-## How does JPA/Hibernate Work?
+## How Does JPA/Hibernate Function?

-Databases are designed with Tables/Relations.
-Java objects are designed using OOPS.
-We would want to store the data from objects into tables and vice-versa.
+Tables/Relations are used to design databases.
+OOPS is used to develop Java objects.
+We'd want to save data from objects to tables and vice versa.

-Earlier approaches involved writing SQL Queries.
-JDBC, Spring JDBC and myBatis were popular approaches.
+Previous techniques required the creation of SQL Queries.
+Popular techniques included JDBC, Spring JDBC, and myBatis.

-However, JPA evolved as a result of a different thought process.
+JPA, on the other hand, arose as a result of a different conceptual process.

-> How about mapping the objects directly to tables/relationships?
+> What about mapping the objects to tables/relationships directly?

-This Mapping is also called ORM - Object Relational Mapping.
-Before JPA, ORM was the term more commonly used to refer to these frameworks.
-Thats one of the reasons, Hibernate is called a ORM framework.
+ORM - Object Relational Mapping - is another name for this mapping.
+Prior to JPA, these frameworks were more generally referred to as ORM.
+It is one of the reasons Hibernate is referred to as an ORM framework.

-## Important Concepts in JPA
+## Key JPA Concepts

 ![Image](/images/JPA_02_Architecture.png "JPA Architecuture")

 JPA allows to map application classes to tables in database.
-- Entity Manager - Once the mappings are defined, entity manager can manage your entities.
-Entity Manager handles all interactions with the database
+- `Entity Manager` - Entity manager may manage your entities after the mappings are defined.
+Entity Manager manages all database interactions.
-- JPQL (Java Persistence Query Language) - Provides ways to write queries to execute searches against entities.
-Important thing to understand is the these are different from SQL queries.
-JPQL queries already understand the mappings that are defined between entities.
-We can add additional conditions as needed.
+- `JPQL (Java Persistence Query Language)` - Offers methods for writing queries to do entity searches.
+It is critical to recognise that these are not SQL queries.
+JPQL queries are already aware of the mappings that exist between entities.
+More criteria can be added as needed.
-- Criteria API defines a Java based API to execute searches against databases.
+- `Criteria API` specifies a Java-based API for doing database searches.

-## JPA vs Hibernate
+## Choosing between JPA and Hibernate

-Hibernate is one of the most popular ORM frameworks.
+One of the most popular ORM frameworks is Hibernate.

-JPA defines the specification.
-It is an API.
+The specification is defined by JPA.
+It is a programming interface.
  - How do you define entities?
  - How do you map attributes?
  - How do you map relationships between entities?
  - Who manages the entities?

-Hibernate is one of the popular implementations of JPA.
+Hibernate is a well-known JPA implementation.
- - Hibernate understands the mappings that we add between objects and tables.
-It ensures that data is stored/retrieved from the database based on the mappings.
+ - Hibernate recognises the mappings we create between objects and tables.
+It guarantees that data is stored and retrieved from the database in accordance with the mappings.
- - Hibernate also provides additional features on top of JPA.
-But depending on them would mean a lock in to Hibernate.
-You cannot move to other JPA implementations like Toplink.
+ - Hibernate extends JPA with extra functionality.
+But, relying on them would bind you to Hibernate.
+You cannot switch to another JPA implementation, such as Toplink.

-## Creating the Project with Spring Initializr
+## Spring Initializr is used to create a project.

 Spring Initializr [http://start.spring.io/](http://start.spring.io/){:target="_blank"} is great tool to bootstrap your Spring Boot projects.